 Storytelling is crucial to science.
 Without telling the story of its development or potential application, any scientific discovery can become meaningless to society.
 Yes, a vaccine may be life-saving and world-changing, but if the story that it is harmful is more convincing than the truth – that it will save lives – then too few people will have the vaccine, rendering the research and discovery near-useless.

 But let’s zoom out again.
 The ability to weave a narrative has long been essential to our evolution.
-In fact research has found that across human history skilled storytellers have been the most preferred social partners, Even when we roamed the land without static homes and all the other perks of civilisation, storytellers had the most offspring.
+In fact, research has found that throughout human history skilled storytellers have been the most preferred social partners, Even when we roamed the land without static homes and all the other perks of civilisation, storytellers had the most offspring.
 Pause for a moment and let that sink in.
 It wasn’t the people who provided food, or shelter, or protection from predators who had the most babies.
 It was the narrators.

 It’s not difficult to see why.
 Storytellers brought people together.
 They could capture human imagination to provide mental warmth on a cold night.
 They could play with emotions, creating space for grief, anger, fear, love and more in a single sitting.
-Through their tales they instilled values in children long before classrooms and temples existed.
+Through their tales, they instilled values in children long before classrooms and temples existed.
 They looked up at the stars, named the constellations after the Gods, and used them to teach different morals as the planet rotated and their starry canvas changed.
-On the other side of the planet they taught children the story of the Emu in the Sky, which reminded everyone, young and old, of their connection to the land and to the wild, and of their place in the universe.
+On the other side of the planet, they taught children the story of the Emu in the Sky, which reminded everyone, young and old, of their connection to the land and to the wild, and of their place in the universe.

 This fundamental human condition has not changed.
 Today we revere the writers, actors and directors who are able to transport us to another place using words and pictures.
 We no longer gather around the fireplace, but those that help us to imagine still enthral us.
 A future burnt with fire excites us.

 Over time we have forgotten the old stories.
 We still use the Greek names for constellations, but no longer know the stories behind them.
-We retell Shakespeare, but appreciate that much of it requires cultural context to be fully understood.
+We retell Shakespeare but appreciate that much of it requires cultural context to be fully understood.
 We use the days of the week, but few of us know the origins of their names (the Romans named them after their gods, corresponding to the five known planets plus the sun and moon, which the Romans also classed as planets).
 You might argue that those stories are irrelevant to us now, and out of place, which leads to my next question: what are the stories of today?
 Where are the narratives that bring us together, that help us to understand our place in the universe now?
 Which tales drive out the darkness and the fear?

-These are pertinent questions in increasingly secular times, and during an era of climate change that has created an existential crisis of sorts.
+These are pertinent questions in increasingly secular times and during an era of climate change that has created an existential crisis of sorts.
 The ability to envision the future was once essential for our species: indeed, mental time travel may have been one of the earliest mental faculties early humans developed.

 If most cli-fi is dystopian then perhaps storytelling has lost its place, its relevance.
-It’s ability to explore possibilities based on cooperation and innovation.
+It’s the ability to explore possibilities based on cooperation and innovation.
 We have lost spirituality, not in a religious way, but in terms of a connection to something bigger, to philosophical wonderings, to the night sky.
 We seem to have lost our place amongst the stars.

 The fire that stoked our imaginations